Saturday, February 1, 2014

 Distribution of Awards

-SURE project awards cannot be changed once awarded, except under extreme circumstances, such as serious illness.
+SURE project awards cannot be changed once awarded.
 Only the student who submitted an approved proposal is allowed to receive SURE grant funds.
 Substitution of a different student or students onto an already-awarded grant project is not allowed.
 If the student is unable to carry out the project, the award is to be declined.

 Faculty and student stipends are taxable and subject to withholding.
 The USD Payroll office can provide students information about possible exemption from withholding.